jakeyboi1/PixelPirates/docs/writeups/unity/hackingmonogames.md

 	- Open Process Hacker, find your game process, right-click, and select Miscellaneous > Inject DLL.
 Navigate to your C++ DLL injector file and select it.

 # Conclusion
 If all steps were followed correctly, you should see the "Cheat Activated!" message in the top corner of your game.
 Now, you can start exploring and creating your own cheats!
-Use dnSpy to discover game functions and data, especially in the Assembly-CSharp.dll file.
+Use dnSpy to discover game functions and data in the games dll files.

 # Ethical Disclaimer
 This writeup is meant for educational purposes only.